i1to/i1to.github.io/_posts/2023-11-01-gitbook-navigation.md

 - Practical application examples and best practices
 - Common issues and solutions

-You can access the documents directly on GitHub by clicking the links above.
-For a better reading experience, I recommend cloning the repository and viewing it locally with GitBook:
+You can access the documents directly on this website by clicking the links above.
+You can also browse all documents from the [GitBook index page]({{ site.baseurl }}/gitbook/).
+If you prefer to view the documents locally, you can clone the repository:

 ```bash
 git clone https://github.com/i1to/gitbooks.git